angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 _**Leadership Principles:** Learn and Be Curious, Dive Deep, Deliver Results_

 ### **Situation**
-In 2021, I joined the Maryland Information and Network Dynamics (MIND) Lab at the University of Maryland as an Undergraduate Research Assistant.
-The lab is renowned for cutting-edge research and collaborates with both academia and industry, contributing to four patents and supporting 20 PhD dissertations.
-I worked on Natural Language Processing (NLP) focused on extracting insights from nursing home inspection reports.
+In 2021, I joined the Maryland Information and Network Dynamics (MIND) Lab at the University of Maryland as an Undergraduate Research Assistant, where I collaborated closely with two PhD students and a team of over 30 interns.
+The lab is renowned for cutting-edge research and collaborates with both academia and industry, contributing to four patents and supporting 20 PhD dissertations since it was founded.
+I worked on NLP techniques focused on extracting insights from nursing home inspection reports.

 ### **Task**
-I was responsible for developing a multi-component NLP model capable of summarizing key insights from a large corpus of 15,000 nursing home inspection reports.
+I was responsible for developing a multi-component NLP model capable of summarizing key insights from a large corpus of 15,000 nursing home inspection reports which in turn would work with summarization tools being created by other group members.
 Early approaches using topic modeling methods such as Latent Dirichlet Allocation (LDA) and Hierarchical Dirichlet Process (HDP) struggled to capture the necessary themes accurately.
 My challenge was to refine the extraction process so that the summaries were both accurate and concise while preserving critical healthcare compliance information.

 ### **Action**
 I identified an opportunity to improve the model by incorporating Word2Vec embeddings to track semantic shifts over time.
-By applying vector arithmetic to measure semantic similarity and using k-means clustering to group related terms, I enhanced the model’s ability to extract meaningful themes.
-I collaborated closely with two PhD students and a team of over 30 interns, refining the data pipeline and improving preprocessing techniques to ensure cleaner inputs for the model.
+By applying vector arithmetic to measure semantic similarity and using k-means clustering to group related terms, I enhanced the model’s ability to extract meaningful themes and their change over time. refining the data pipeline and improving preprocessing techniques to ensure cleaner inputs and outputs for the model.

 ### **Result**
-The Word2Vec-based NLP model significantly improved the interpretability of the dataset, making the results more accessible for healthcare policymakers.
+The Word2Vec-based NLP model significantly improved the interpretability of the reports, making the results more accessible and accurate for easy data ingestion.
 My work culminated in a published research paper and a conference presentation at the European Alliance for Innovation (EAI).
-Additionally, I presented a live demonstration at PyData NYC, showcasing how NLP could transform regulatory document analysis—a breakthrough that paved the way for future NLP-driven compliance solutions in the healthcare sector.
+Additionally, I presented a live demonstration at PyData NYC, showcasing how NLP could transform document analysis and trend fetection, a breakthrough that paved the way for future research in the field.

 ---